 Retention Mechanism Means those tools further described in the HOPE Strategy and Appendix 11 which ensure the long term affordability of Affordable Housing for existing and future generations.

-Temporary Worker Household: Means a Household whose members are employed in the District for no more than 6 consecutive months at a time but maintain a primary residence outside of the District.
+Temporary Worker Household: Means a Household whose members are employed in the District for no more than 6 consecutive months at a time.